magiskboy/uasgi/README.md

 # uASGI: A High-Performance ASGI Web Server

 uASGI is a lightweight and efficient ASGI (Asynchronous Server Gateway Interface) web server for Python, designed for speed and flexibility.
-It supports both HTTP/1.1 and HTTP/2 protocols, with built-in SSL/TLS capabilities and a multiprocessing worker model for handling concurrent requests.
+It supports only HTTP/1.1 protocols, with built-in SSL/TLS capabilities and a multiprocessing worker model for handling concurrent requests.

 Inspired by the need for a simple yet powerful ASGI server, uASGI aims to provide a solid foundation for deploying asynchronous Python web applications.